-Campus security policies and procedures are administered by the dean of students and are reviewed regularly by the food, health and safety committee.
-Uniformed, sworn officers of the Temple Terrace police department patrol the campus every night during overnight hours.
-These officers work closely with the Temple Terrace police and fire departments in maintaining campus security.
+Campus security policies and procedures are administered by the Dean of Students and are reviewed regularly by the Student Services sub-committee of the Campus Life Committee.
+Uniformed, sworn officers of a local security company and, occasionally, the Temple Terrace Police Department patrol the campus every night during overnight hours.
+These officers work closely with the Temple Terrace Police and Fire Departments in maintaining campus security.